Chapter 6: Physics Programming — Forces, Torque, and Applied Math

 Update()

 Update() is called once per rendered frame.
-If the game runs at 60 fps, Update is called 60 times per second.
-If the frame rate drops to 30, it is called 30 times.
-The interval between calls is not constant — it varies with the rendering workload.
+The interval between calls is not constant it varies with the rendering workload.
 You can get the elapsed time since the last frame with Time.deltaTime.

 Use Update() for: reading input, updating UI, moving non-physics objects (Transform-based movement), checking conditions, playing sounds in response to events.